> Latest booklets for download: Action Kit (Feb. 2021). Study guide How Porn Harms (rev. 2019). <

 Our human dignity flows from our creation in God’s image and His love for us.
 This compels us to respect and uphold each person’s inherent worth, and to not treat anyone as an object for our gratification.

 Now is the time to speak out!
-Our new Action Kit (Feb.
+Our most recent Action Kit (Feb.
 8, 2021) tells how and why.
-Momentum is building.
+Momentum has really picked up since 2021.
 For example:

-- Bill S-203 An Act to restrict young persons’ online access to sexually explicit materials is a private member’s bill introduced by Senator Miville-Dechêne on September 30, 2020.
+- Bill S-210 An Act to restrict young persons’ online access to sexually explicit materials is a private member’s bill introduced by Senator Miville-Dechêne on September 30, 2020 as S-203, and more recently re-introduced as S-210.
 This bill will require commercial pornography sites to verify that consumers are adults in order to access their content.
 You can support this bill by signing a petition or sending a letter.
-See TheEFC.ca/S-203.
+See TheEFC.ca/S-210, where you can also see a brief the EFC submitted on the older version of this bill called S-203.

-- Bill C-219 is a private member’s bill that would increase the penalty for sexual exploitation of a young person in a relationship of dependency or a person with a disability.
+- Bill C-219 is a now defunct private member’s bill that would increase the penalty for sexual exploitation of a young person in a relationship of dependency or a person with a disability.
 It would also amend the Criminal Code to consider it an aggravating circumstance at sentencing if a victim of sexual exploitation had a mental or physical disability.
-See TheEFC.ca/C-219.
+This bill is no longer current but you can still read about it at TheEFC.ca/C-219.

 Groups concerned about the harms of pornography often work together to highlight them each October.
-Check out Defend Dignity at https://defenddignity.ca/event/
+Check out Defend Dignity at Defenddignity.ca/event

-or US resources from the National Center on Sexual Exploitation at https://endsexualexploitation.org/wrap
+or US resources from the National Center on Sexual Exploitation at EndSexualExploitation.org/wrap

 The EFC continues all year round to raise awareness of the impact of pornography, including the public health effects of graphic, violent, sexual images.